FrontenderMagazine/maintain-hierarchy-content-choreography/eng.md

 goes for anything else that might end up in a post, such as a block quote or code block.

-![][Abstract diagram showing content on Vanseo Design with single and 2 column layout]
+![Diagram2][Abstract diagram showing content on Vanseo Design with single and 2 column layout]

 *A more abstract view of what’s going on.*